 On the TV/video version of Chrissie's death scene, a fine wire can be seen connected to the buoy as she is being shaken about by the shark.
 This was probably used to stop it drifting out of shot.
 The wire has been removed on the DVD version.

-When Brody, Quint and Hooper are watching the shark coming towards them after seeing it for the first time, following the cut to Hooper on the bridge, for a brief moment, shadows of the cameraman and crew members can be seen on the shark as it approaches the stern of the boat.
+When Brody, Quint and Hooper are watching the shark coming towards them after seeing it for the first time, for a brief moment, shadows of the cameraman and crew members can be seen on the shark as it approaches the stern of the boat.

 When Brody is left on the boat by himself the 3000 psi scuba tank floats beside him.
 A full scuba tank would sink.
 Only an empty tank would float because it does not include the weight of the compressed air inside.
 For the tank to explode however, it would have to be full and pressurized.